shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-your-object-limits.md

 > [!TIP]
 > Line items that have not served or been modified in the last 90 days are good candidates for deletion.
 For information about finding and deleting line items, see [Update Line Items](update-line-items.md).
 >
-> Contact your Xandr representative if you need assistance in cleaning out old objects or to request that your object limit be increased.
+> Contact your Microsoft Advertising representative if you need assistance in cleaning out old objects or to request that your object limit be increased.

 ## FAQ's